gavindi/gnoming-profiles/README.md

 2. Check that config files (config-backup.json or files/*) were modified
 3. Ensure polling interval has elapsed since the change
 4. Try manual "Sync Now" to test connectivity
+5. Check ETag status - "Not cached" may indicate polling issues

 ### Excessive GitHub API Usage
+1. Enable ETag polling for dramatically reduced API usage (v2.9+)
-1. Increase the "Change Sync Delay" in preferences
+2. Increase the "Change Sync Delay" in preferences
-2. Review your monitored files list for rapidly-changing files
+3. Review your monitored files list for rapidly-changing files
-3. Consider using "Backup Only" sync direction for change monitoring
+4. Consider using "Backup Only" sync direction for change monitoring
-4. v2.9+ automatically reduces API usage through batching and caching
+5. v2.9+ automatically reduces API usage through batching, caching, and ETags

 ### Files Not Syncing
 1. Ensure files exist and are readable